DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

 - 802.11 frames have a different format than 802.3 ethernet frames
 - For the CCNA, you don’t have to learn it in as much detail as the ethernet and IP headers
-- Depending on the 802.11 VERSION and the message type, some of the fields might not be present in the frame
+- Depending on the 802.11 version and the message type, some of the fields might not be present in the frame
     - For example: Not all messages use all 4 address fields
 - Frame CONTROL
     - Provides information such as message type and subtype
     - Indicates if the frame is a management frame
 - DURATION / ID
     - Depending on the message type, this field can indicate:
-        - The TIME (in microseconds) the CHANNEL will be dedicated to transmission of the frame
+        - The time (in microseconds) the channel will be dedicated to transmission of the frame
-        - Identifier for the ASSOCIATION (the connection)
+        - Identifier for the association (the connection)

 - ADDRESSES
     - Up to four addresses can be present in an 802.11 frame.
     - Which addresses are present, and their order, depends on the message type
-        - Destination Address (DA) : Final recipient of the frame
+        - Destination Address (DA) : final recipient of the frame
-        - Source Address (SA) : Original sender of the frame
+        - Source Address (SA) : original sender of the frame
-        - Receiver Address (RA) : Immediate recipient of the frame
+        - Receiver Address (RA) : immediate recipient of the frame
-        - Transmitter Address (TA) : Immediate sender of the frame
+        - Transmitter Address (TA) : immediate sender of the frame

 - SEQUENCE CONTROL
     - Used to reassemble fragments and eliminate duplicate frames